preciofishbone/OmniaFx/docs/migration/4-0-to-5-0/README.md

 **Server side:**

-IPageService - `DeletePageAsync` has been replaced with `ArchivePageAsync`
+IPageService - `DeletePageAsync` has been replaced with `ArchivePageAsync`.

 **Client side:**

-PagesStore - `delete` action has been replaced with `archive`
+PagesStore - `delete` action has been replaced with `archive`.